kevinslin/open-cdk/README.md

 Tag.add(infra, K.STAGE, V.STAGE.DEV)
 ```
 - 🔸tag your low level constructs - stack tags don't apply to low level constructs so you'll have to manually tag them
-- 🔸 not all resources can be tagged because it is not supported in cloudformation - you'll need to use the `awscli` or create a custom resource
+- 🔸not all resources can be tagged because it is not supported in cloudformation - you'll need to use the `awscli` or create a custom resource
     - eg. [LogGroup](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/77) can't be tagged via cloudformation

 ## Config